What is market cap?

 Why It Matters

-Market cap also serves as a rough proxy for adoption and network strength.
-A higher market cap generally means more liquidity, more participants, and greater resilience against manipulation.
-This is why institutional investors often look at market cap when deciding whether an asset is mature enough for their portfolios.
+Market cap also proxies for network strength.
+Higher cap usually means more liquidity, more participants, and more resilience against manipulation.
+That's why institutional investors check market cap when deciding whether an asset is mature enough for their portfolios.

-However, it is important to understand what market cap does not tell you.
-Market cap is not the same as the total amount of money that has been invested in an asset.
-If someone buys a single bitcoin at $100,000, the entire market cap shifts by billions of dollars, even though only $100,000 actually changed hands.
-Market cap reflects the last traded price applied to all existing units, which can sometimes paint a misleading picture of actual capital flows.
+But know what market cap doesn't tell you.
+It's not the same as money invested in an asset.
+If someone buys a single bitcoin at $100,000, the market cap shifts by billions of dollars even though only $100,000 actually changed hands.
+Market cap is the last trade price extrapolated across the entire supply, which can paint a misleading picture of real capital flows in volatile markets where thin order books amplify every move.

 How It Works

-Circulating market cap uses only the coins or shares that are currently available and actively tradeable.
-For Bitcoin, this is the number of coins that have been mined to date (roughly 19.8 million as of early 2026).
-This is the most widely cited figure and the one displayed on sites like CoinGecko and CoinMarketCap.
+Circulating market cap uses only the coins that exist and trade right now.
+For Bitcoin, that's the number mined to date.
+Roughly 19.8 million coins as of early 2026.
+This is the figure CoinGecko and CoinMarketCap display.

-Market cap can also be misleading in the cryptocurrency space because not all coins in "circulation" are actually accessible.
-An estimated 3 to 4 million bitcoin are believed to be permanently lost (due to forgotten passwords, discarded hard drives, or the coins held by Bitcoin's pseudonymous creator, Satoshi Nakamoto).
-These coins are counted in the circulating supply, but they will never move or be sold.
-This means Bitcoin's effective market cap, based on coins that could actually enter the market, is lower than the headline number suggests.
+Market cap can mislead in crypto.
+Not all coins in "circulation" are actually accessible.
+An estimated 3 to 4 million BTC are permanently lost: forgotten passwords, discarded hard drives, the original Satoshi stash.
+Those coins count in supply but will never trade.
+Bitcoin's effective market cap is lower than the headline.